Faareha59/Prime-Deals/README.md

 ## How to Navigate

-The AboutUs.js file is located in the src/screens directory of this repository.
+All files are now available directly in this repository in the `main-repo-files` directory.

 ## Getting Started